Matthew-Burfield/chingu-journal-app-frontend/README.md

 that I'd like to do before I would call this app finished.

 1. Edit of journal entries.
-2. A proper landing page
+2. A proper landing page.
 3. Loading states
 4. Better styling and collapsing menu